aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ### CHAPTER 9.
 THE LISKOV SUBSTITUTION PRINCIPLE

+**LSP**: the Liskov substitution principle.
+To build software system from interchangeable parts, these parts must adhere to a contract that allows those parts to be substituted one for another.

 > What is wanted here is something like the following substitution property:
 > If for each object `o1` of type `S` here is an object `o2` of type `T` such that for all programs `P` defined in terms of `T`, the behavior of `P` is unchanged when `o1` is substituted for `o2` then `S` is a subtype of `T`.